Frequently Asked Questions

-- We would review proposed energy-conservation projects.
-Only those that meet our standards would proceed.
+- We will review proposed energy-conservation projects.
+Only those that meet our standards will proceed.

-- We would oversee any improvements to our energy grid.
+- We will oversee any improvements to our energy grid.

 Ohio State Energy Partners will pay the university $1.165 billion, the largest single investment in our academic mission.
 Those funds will be used to enhance access, affordability, excellence and sustainability across the university.